-Cultivating Self-Love And Compassion
+Cultivating Self-Love and Compassion

 Some people find it hard to know where to start when it comes to cultivating self-love and compassion.
 The idea looks good on paper but in practice the hangup runs along the lines of “How am I supposed to create something out of nothing?
 How am I suddenly supposed to love myself when actually I don’t even like myself?
 How am I suddenly supposed to feel compassion when actually all I feel is resentment and hostility?”

-What we want to emphasize here is that all of us are gardeners of our thoughts, feelings, and behaviors.
+What we want to emphasize here is that all of us are the gardeners of our thoughts, feelings, and behaviors.
 All of us have spent many years cultivating certain states of being, it’s just that many of us have directed our energies in less than ideal directions, directions that may have seemed justified but actually ended up being unhealthy and destructive for us.
 We may have cultivated resentment and hostility towards the people closest to us or towards the world in general.
 We may have cultivated revenge fantasies.
 We may have cultivated the relentless drive for power or money or fame.
 We may have cultivated a highly negative self-image.

 At any rate the point is that we all do have a great deal of experience with cultivating thoughts, feelings, and behaviors.
 We can apply the exact same strategies we’ve been using all along with our less than ideal states of being in order to start cultivating the healthier ‘seeds’ within us, to start cultivating our capacity to love ourselves, to be compassionate people, to be forgiving people, to use our insight and reason to see below the surface of things, to use our human powers to reduce suffering in the world.